 You’ll hear this all the time, but it’s true.
 If you pencil in a set time each day to write then you’re more likely to do something, as opposed to absolutely nothing.
 Try and make this set time one that you can stick to and won’t vary with the days and weeks.

 During this time, make sure you write something down.
 You might only manage a set of bullet points, or a brief outline as notes.
-Regardless, doing a little bit each day is the best way to encourage your creative mindset to come back.
+Regardless, doing a little bit each day is the best way to encourage your creative mindset to return.
 Jot down whatever’s rolling around your brain at that set time of the day and see what you’ve got to work with by the end of the week.

 Find your most productive time and stick to it.
 Even if it’s only for half an hour a day.